 - Create, stimulate, improve multidisciplinary learning opportunities for those responsible for management and use of antimicrobial agents

-Applicants must complete the application form* on this page.
+How to Apply for an Education Grant: Applicants must complete the application form on this page.
 The application form must not be altered in any way.

 - The completed application form

 - Additional information as detailed in the application form must be provided in the precise order below*:

 - Hypotheses to be investigated

 - Aims of proposed research project

 - Plan of investigation

 - GANNT chart / timetable for proposed research

 - Justification for applying to The BSAC

 - Costs, with justification for costs